 The longtime NICU nurse, who has spent the past 17 years of her nursing career in the Davis Neonatal Intensive Care Unit at Baystate Children’s Hospital, developed a love for neonatal nursing during a labor and delivery rotation as part of her nursing curriculum at the University of Rhode Island.

-“I loved being in the NICU and I was lucky enough to work in one right out of college, which not many nurses are able to do,” Thomas said about the specialized care they provide.
+“I loved being in the NICU, and I was lucky enough to work in one right out of college, which not many nurses are able to do,” she explains.

-Both Aileen and Harriett’s godmother agree that to see this active 20-pound little girl today, you would never know what she went through during her first few months of life.
+Both Aileen and Stacey agree that to see this active 20-pound little girl today, you would never know what she went through during her first few months of life.

-“She looks normal and healthy in every respect, and she has been cleared from many issues that can affect preemies such as eye, gastrointestinal and respiratory problems,” said Aileen.
+“She looks normal and healthy in every respect, and she has been free from many issues that can affect preemies such as eye, gastrointestinal and respiratory problems,” says Aileen.